 The askalibrarian service is here to help with more in-depth research enquiries, referencing or getting to grips with online resources.

 Anybody can use the askalibrarian service so, if you have a question, just ask!

 The University's Study Skills site contains additional information to help you study smarter .

 Find a study space that suits your needs and has plenty of space for all your resources.

-If you’re studying away from home, The Hive has a range of spaces, from shared to silent study.
+If you’re studying away from home, The University has a range of spaces, from shared to silent study.

 Top tips from the experts: our talented Occupational Therapy and Physiotherapy students offer some of their own top tips on how to beat the stress, stay healthy and Study Happy (video 5:35).